WTRU

 WTRU (830 kHz) is a commercial AM radio station licensed to Kernersville, North Carolina, and serving the Piedmont Triad.
 It is owned by Truth Broadcasting and carries a Christian talk and teaching radio format.
 Truth Broadcasting is owned by Stuart Epperson, Jr., son of Stuart Epperson, founder of Salem Communications.
-The station is the flagship of the "Truth Network," including WDRU in the Research Triangle, WCRU in Charlotte, WLES in Richmond, Virginia, and KUTR in Salt Lake City.
+The station is the flagship of the "Truth Network", which includes WDRU in the Research Triangle, WCRU in Charlotte, WLES in Richmond, Virginia, and KUTR in Salt Lake City.

-By day, WTRU transmits with 50,000 watts, the maximum for AM stations in the U.S., but 830 AM is a clear channel frequency reserved for Class A WCCO Minneapolis, so WTRU must reduce power at night to 10,000 watts.
-Programming is heard on three FM translator stations in the region.
-(See below.)
+By day, WTRU transmits with 50,000 watts, the maximum for AM stations in the U.S., but 830 AM is a clear-channel frequency reserved for Class A station WCCO in Minneapolis, so WTRU must reduce power at night to 10,000 watts to avoid interfering with WCCO's signal.
+WTRU programming is heard on three FM translator stations in the region (see below).

 History

+From 1956 until 1992, the call letters WTRU were assigned to the now silenced AM 1600 in Muskegon Heights, Michigan.

-The station started as WWMO in Eden, North Carolina, with a Southern gospel and preaching format.
-In 1995, the call sign was changed to WETR and the station moved to the old Color Tile Building on High Point Road in Greensboro, North Carolina.
-WETR offered a mix of "entertainment radio" programming that included talk radio such as The Fabulous Sports Babe, Dr. Laura and beach music.
+The 830 AM dial position in the Piedmont Triad was first assigned to WWMO in Eden, North Carolina, which featured a Southern gospel and preaching format.
+In 1995, WWMO was purchased by HMW Communications.
+The call letters were changed to WETR, and the station moved to the old Color Tile building on High Point Road in Greensboro, North Carolina.
+WETR offered a mix of "entertainment radio" programming that included talk radio such as The Fabulous Sports Babe and The Dr. Laura Program as well as beach music.

-New towers were built outside Walkertown, North Carolina to improve coverage of the entire Greensboro-High Point-Winston-Salem market.
-In 1997, Hearst-Argyle Television, owner of area NBC affiliate WXII-TV, bought the station and changed callsigns to WXII, and a news radio format was used that included audio from some WXII-TV news broadcasts.
+New towers were built outside Walkertown, North Carolina, to improve coverage of the entire Greensboro-High Point-Winston-Salem market.
+In 1997, Hearst-Argyle Television, owner of area NBC affiliate WXII-TV, bought the station and changed the call letters to WXII, and a news radio format was used that included audio from some WXII-TV news broadcasts.

 Truth Broadcasting bought the station in June 2000 and, after a few weeks of silence, returned it to the air with the current format and call letters.
-From 1956 until 1992 the WTRU calls were assigned to the now silenced AM 1600 in Muskegon Heights, Michigan.